Back to Blog

 The table above shows the gaps between claimed and effective context lengths of various models.
 We applaud all model builders in which the two coincide.
 Jamba belongs in this “truth in advertising” honor list, offering the longest effective context window available on the market.

-To get the full picture, here is the complete overview with the various context lengths at which the different models pass based on RULER benchmark criteria of 85% pass rate.
+To get the full picture, here is the complete overview with the various context lengths at which the different models pass based on RULER benchmark criteria of 85% pass rate, as well as the cost of running each model on prompt lengths of 100K tokens.

 Why don’t claimed and effective context length always match?